 Epoxy begins to soften at around 90 degrees Celsius (194 degrees Fahrenheit).
 It will actually burn to ash at 400 degrees Celsius (752 degrees Fahrenheit).

-You should set the heat gun at 90 degrees Celsius (194 degrees Fahrenheit) and direct it perpendicularly on to the epoxy floor.
+You should set the heat gun at 90 degrees Celsius (194 degrees Fahrenheit) and direct it perpendicularly on to the epoxy garage floor.
 Scrape off the epoxy once it begins to soften.

 Make sure to use personal protective equipment (PPE) such as a respirator, safety goggles and inflammable gloves.
 Also wear rubber boots, full length trousers & full sleeve shirts.